xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 implicit and IMEX formulations with these fixed time-step tests?

 {% include qanda
-    question='Why does ARKode report such significant differences in the number of explicit vs implicit RHS function evaluations?' answer='Since the explicit portion need only be computed once per stage, but the implicit portion must be repeatedly called at each
+    question='Why does ARKODE report such significant differences in the number of explicit vs implicit RHS function evaluations?' answer='Since the explicit portion need only be computed once per stage, but the implicit portion must be repeatedly called at each